ymolists/website/src/routes/docs/life-of-a-workspace.md

 If the editor is still open but the corresponding workspace has stopped, a dialog will pop up that lets you start the workspace again.
 Alternatively, you can just reload the browser or go to your [workspaces](https://gitpod.io/workspaces) and restart the workspace.

 For convenience, closing the browser window/tab containing the workspace reduces the timeout to 3 minutes.
-(TODO)

 ## Garbage Collection

 Old, unused workspaces are automatically deleted.
 To prevent a workspace from being deleted, you can pin it in your [list of workspaces](https://gitpod.io/workspaces/).
 Pinned workspaces are kept forever.
 A message at the top of the workspaces list indicates after how many days unused and unpinned workspaces will get collected (the exact number of days may change in the future).
 Restarting a workspace resets the day counter for this particular workspace.
-Workspaces that are about to be deleted are shown with a corresponding status message in the workspaces list (TODO).

-## Changes are Saved (TODO)
+## Changes are Saved

 Gitpod backs up the state of the `/workspace/` folder between workspace starts, so that you can revisit them later. _Attention: Files in other locations will not be saved!_